-A customer relationship management (CRM) program is a valuable tool for any business that offers products and services in the B2B or B2C world.
+A customer relationship management CRM for sales and marketing is a valuable tool for any business that offers products and services in the B2B or B2C world.
 CRMs for sales and marketing can also be expensive and complicated to implement.

 One of the most important reasons why you might implement a CRM is that it bridges the gap between the marketing and sales teams.
 If you don’t have a system in place to easily share information, how does one team know what the other is doing?
 Or what’s working?
 A CRM program helps both teams coordinate their efforts.